ShiYaya/graph/README.md

 ## 谱上与空间GCN的比较：Comparison Between Spectral and Spatial Models
 - **by "A Comprehensive Survey on Graph Neural Networks"**
 - **bridges:** The graph convolution defined by 1stChebNet(semi-supervised GCN) is localized in space.
-It bridges the gap between spectral-based methods and spatial-based methods.
+It bridges the gap between spectral-based methods and spatial-based methods. -- by "A Comprehensive Survey on Graph Neural Networks" P2